What is the Public Good Associates Program?

 Applications are accepted in spring and summer for the academic year that follows.

-Faculty members who have received funding from the University of Denver's Public Good Fund or are committed to community-engaged scholarship are eligible to request a Public Good Associate.
-Students who have a demonstrated commitment to community-engaged work and experience, or a strong interest in research receive training to become PGAs.
-PGAs then work with faculty to support the implementation of the faculty member's community-engaged research.
+Faculty members who have received training and/or funding from CCESL or the University of Denver's Public Good Fund or are committed to community-engaged teaching/scholarship are eligible to request a Public Good Associate.
+Students who have a demonstrated commitment to community-engaged work and experience, or a strong interest in teaching or research receive training to become PGAs.
+PGAs then work with faculty to support the implementation of the faculty member's service learning course and/or community-engaged research.

 For more information, please contact Cara DiEnno at firstname.lastname@example.org, or at 303-871-2158.